raiden-network/spec/transport.rst

 ===================================================
 https://matrix.org/docs/guides/faq.html

 Matrix is a federated open source store+forward messaging system, which supports group communication (multicast) via chat rooms.
 Direct messages are modeled as 2 participants in one chat room with appropriate permissions.
 Homeservers can be extended with custom logic (application services) e.g. to enforce certain rules (or message formats) in a room.
-It provides JS and python bindings, communication is via HTTP long polling.
-Although these additional server logic may be implemented to enforce some of the rules below, this enforcement must not be a requirement for a server to join the servers federation.
+It provides JS and python bindings and communication is done via HTTP long polling.
+Although additional server logic may be implemented to enforce some of the rules below, this enforcement must not be a requirement for a server to join the servers federation.
 Therefore, any standard Matrix server should work on the network.

 Use in Raiden
 =============